truelockmc/PC-Optimus/README.md

 If your using the .py File:
 -Download setup.bat and PC-Optimus.py in the newest Version https://github.com/truelockmc/PC-Optimus/releases
--run setup.bat (Automatically Installs Python if you havent already, and the Modules for you) -if you dont want to use setup.py, do manually install Python and the Modules -run PCOptimus.py
+-run setup.bat (Automatically Installs Python if you havent already, and the Modules for you) -if you dont want to use setup.bat, do manually install Python and the Modules -run PCOptimus.py
 -If you need help go to https://discord.gg/36bPs8cQ5B